01

 Key position in range

-Where in the search range was each key found?
+Where in the search range were the 82 published solved keys found?
 Average: 51.4%.
+Puzzle #135 is excluded because its private key was not public at the last verified update.
 The distribution is roughly uniform — there's no "lucky zone."

 03